 5. Directors remain in control of the Company

-Using a Company Voluntary Arrangement means that the current Directors remain in control of the business.
+Using a CVA means that the current Directors remain in control of the business.
 However as a condition of accepting the Arrangement the creditors might insist on certain changes to the management structure.
-In addition it is advisable to introduce external expertise to the Board who can bring fresh ideas.

 6. A CVA is a Private agreement